AntoniaSophia/MazeRunner/README.md

 In our training project all three components are written in Python - but there is absolutely no reason why the Model, View or Controller part should not be implemented in a different language like C, C++, C# , Java, Swift, Ruby, PHP,...
 See https://en.wikipedia.org/wiki/Model%E2%80%93view%E2%80%93controller for reading more about MVC design pattern.

-Some words about design patterns in general:
+<b>Some words about design patterns in general:</b>
 - Design patterns are solutions to software design problems you find again and again in real-world application development
 - Those patterns are about reusable designs and interactions of objects
 - The 23 Gang of Four (GoF) patterns are generally considered the foundation for all other patterns
 - They are categorized in three groups: Creational, Structural, and Behavioral
 - https://en.wikipedia.org/wiki/Software_design_pattern
--

-Some words about Model-View-Controller
+<b>Some words about Model-View-Controller</b>
 - Already pretty old - first implemented in the 1970s
 - Classic pattern for client-server communication and separation of concerns
 - In IoT (= Internet of Things) the pattern is widely adopted
 - As seen above MQTT is one of the easiest IoT protocols in order to separate those concerns and let them be executed in different locations

 <b>Advantages of MVC design pattern</b>
-- Simultaneous development – Multiple developers can work simultaneously on the model, controller and views.
+- Simultaneous development – Multiple developers can work simultaneously on the model, controller and views
-- High cohesion MVC enables logical grouping of related actions on a controller or on a model together.
+- High cohesion MVC enables logical grouping of related actions on a controller or on a model together
 - Loose coupling - the very nature of the MVC framework is such that there is low coupling among models, views or controllers
 - Ease of modification – Because of the separation of responsibilities, future development or modification is easier
 - Multiple views for a model – Models can have multiple views

 <b>Disadvantages of MVC design pattern</b>
 - Code navigability – The framework navigation can be complex because it introduces new layers of abstraction and requires users to adapt to the decomposition criteria of MVC.